harithh0/Phishing-Gmail-Detector/README.md

 Using [this](https://huggingface.co/ealvaradob/bert-finetuned-phishing) Hugging Face transformer, made by [ealvaradob](https://huggingface.co/ealvaradob/) and python Transformers & PyTorch library, I was able to create a function that would take email data and send it to the AI model.
 Then the model outputs 0 (safe) or 1 (phishing) flag and a confidence score all happening locally.

 In the beggining I tried training my own model using data I found online, but it was both time consuming and difficult to get right.
-The data I found was either not well formatted or did not have enough entries.
-It did ended up working however, it was very innaccurate at times.
+The data I found was either not well formatted or did not have enough entries and my machine was not capable of training an AI model from scratch.
+However, it did end up working, but was very innaccurate at times.
 So I just decided to use the premade model and fine tune it to my likeing.

 ### Workflow